-This look is all about balance, as flawless skin and subtle eyes allow the standout lip colour to shine.
-A glowing, blemish-free and dewy complexion has been a massive trend in Asia for years.
-Make sure you keep your skin in good condition and use a super moisturising, illuminating foundation when it comes to your prom makeup.
+This look is all about balance, as flawless skin and subtle eyes allow the standout lip color to shine.
+A glowing, blemish-free, and dewy complexion has been a massive trend in Asia for years.
+Make sure you keep your skin in good condition and use a super moisturizing, illuminating foundation when it comes to your prom makeup.
 To accentuate almond-shaped peepers, line the outer half of the top lashes with a dark brown pencil, thickening as you get to the end.
 It makes the eye look longer and more feline.
 A dark liner in your waterline will make your eyes look smaller, so leave your lower lashes alone.
 Finally, apply a deep berry or wine lip stain for a long-lasting pout that turns heads.

 8. Prom Makeup for Blue Eyes

-When it comes to making blue eyes pop, orange-bronze tones are favoured by makeup artists.
-It is because blue and orange are opposite each other on the colour wheel, so they naturally complement each other.
+When it comes to making blue eyes pop, orange-bronze tones are favored by makeup artists.
+It is because blue and orange are opposite each other on the color wheel, so they naturally complement each other.
 Diffuse the shadow all around your peepers to make the ocean hues stand out.
 A sweep of salmon-pink blush can also help to bring out your blue eyes, while brown eyeliner ties the look together.
 It is because a black liner can look a bit too stark against blue eyes and distract from or compete with them.

 9. Prom Makeup for Green Eyes

-Because of their striking colour, green eyes can stand up to bold hues.
+Because of their striking color, green eyes can stand up to bold hues.
 Play into your peepers’ forest tones with emerald eyeshadow and blue eyeliner.
 Create a smokey look blending these cool hues, and add a black eyeliner in your waterline to complete the dramatic effect.
-However, don’t go too heavy on mascara – the deep colours of the shadows will naturally draw attention to your eyes and make your lashes look thicker.
+However, don’t go too heavy on mascara – the deep colors of the shadows will naturally draw attention to your eyes and make your lashes look thicker.
 To keep your green eyes the focus of the look, opt for a nude lip and skip the blush.